-We love that these Loaded Banana Bars are an easy spin on traditional banana bread and quicker to make.
+We love that these Loaded Banana Bars are an easy spin on traditional banana bread or Banana Pecan Bread and quicker to make.
 There is some debate about whether this is a better breakfast food or dessert.
 We’ll let you be the judge!

 One of our family’s favorite easy recipe for browning bananas is our Chocolate Chip Banana Bars.
 We love making these for breakfast on the go, an after school snack or mid-morning snack for our toddler.
 Sometimes we even eat them for dessert!
 This recipe is perfect for kids and people like simple flavors.